⭐ Never Select Software at a Tradeshow – Here is Why

-You work for a retail or hospitality group and have been tasked with finding a software solution.
-I’ll go straight to the point.
-Skip the tradeshow-ware and try before you buy.
+You work for a retail or hospitality group and have been tasked with finding a retail audit, task management or store communication software solution.
+“The tradeshow will have what I need, right?”.
+Yes, and no. Here is why.

-You have seen it, far too often unfortunately.
-Tradeshow-ware is software you see at retail and hospitality trade shows.
+You have seen it in New York, Chicago, Atlanta, Las Vegas and wherever retail tradeshows are held.
+Tradeshow software is software you see at retail and hospitality tradeshows.
 It’s hard to miss.
-Smiley people are on the booth, and they are all wearing the same branded tee-shirt.
-They give away pens!
+Friendly people are at the booth, and they all wear the same branded t-shirt.
+They give away pens and keychains!

-Unfortunately, you can’t really see this software, or touch it.
-You go to the website and don’t see pricing either.
+Unfortunately, you can’t really see this software, touch or use it.
+You go to the vendor’s website and don’t see pricing either.
 Sure, there is a pricing page, but it says, “Contact us”.
-At this point, you still don’t know what it does or how much it costs but you do have a pen…
+At this point, you still don’t know what it does exactly or how much it costs but you do have a pen.

 You can’t use this software and can’t vet it until you contact the vendor.
-What it lacks in substance and details, tradeshow-ware makes up in promises.
-Vendors make promises, lots of promises.
+What it lacks in detail, tradeshow software makes up in promises.
+[Solution X] is the single best thing since sliced bread; ROI is 4,000%; it is god’s gift to your business.
+Sounds familiar?

 Some software companies haven’t in fact invested in “productizing” their offering.
 They have a codebase, sure, but to make that codebase work for you, they need to perform “integration” which means lengthy and costly consulting hours.
 Why can Salesforce.com and Google Apps offer web-configurable products and yet some software vendors insist on billing for consulting work to do the same?

-Hiding details is also an effective way of hiding the shortcomings of one’s software.
-Perhaps it’s hard to use or severely limited.
-After all, making promises and delivering value statements is a lot safer than incurring the scrutiny of users trying and vetting your product, in the field.
+Hiding details is also an effective way of hiding shortcomings.
+Perhaps it’s hard to configure, or use.
+Making promises and delivering value statements is a lot safer than incurring the scrutiny of users trying and vetting your product, in the field.

-Another reason these vendors are successful is because, frankly, the approach has worked successfully in the past.
-This is how it works.
-Pick a trade show and purchase a big booth.
+Another reason some vendors do it is because, frankly, it may just work.
+This is how.
+Pick a trade show and purchase a nice booth.
 Hand out goodies.
-Meet tons of well-intentioned people and make a lot of promises.
-Don’t actually show much.
-Next thing you know you’re selling software to well intentioned retailers who never looked elsewhere.
+Meet tons of well-intentioned buyers and make a lot of promises.
+Don’t show much.
+Next thing you know, you’re selling software to those who never looked elsewhere.

 Judging a vendor by the size of its booth at a retail trade show is perhaps the worst “metric” you can use.
 Here is why.